isomerpages/moe-xinminsec/_our-achievements/Students/E21CC EAGLES and ECHA Awards.md

 to thrive in and beyond school.
 In addition to the Achievement, Leadership &amp; Service domains, there is a new E21CC domain included to the award.</p>
 <p>Nominations for the E21CC domain of the EAGLES Award may be submitted
+via this form by <strong>14 September 2026, Monday, 11.59pm</strong> :
-via this form: <a href="https://go.gov.sg/xms21ccnomination26" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/xms21ccnomination26</a>
+<a href="https://go.gov.sg/xms21ccnomination26" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/xms21ccnomination26</a>
 </p>